Myatmade/rock_20251117c/README.md

 ## Notes
 - The sketch normalizes inputs to 4 digits (e.g., `741` → `0741`).
 - Pattern groups include: All Same, Ascending/Descending Sequences, Palindrome, AABB, ABAB, Year‑like, and Other.
-- Fonts: uses `Arial` via `createFont("Arial", 12)`; your system should have Arial or a compatible substitute.

-## Troubleshooting
-- "Cannot find or load data": verify the file exists at `data/4digitRockYouFrequencies_2kPlus.csv` and the header is exactly `digits,frequency`.
-- Nothing appears or labels overlap: try resizing the sketch window or reducing display scale.
-- CLI errors: ensure `processing-java` is installed and that the `--sketch` path is quoted (paths contain spaces).

-## Screenshot (optional)
-Add a screenshot of a representative view here once the sketch is running.